bardakcib/Database-Management-Systems/README.md

 To Complete This Project I have used :

-- VSCode for PHP and SQL codes
+- [VSCode](https://code.visualstudio.com/download) for PHP and SQL codes
-- MySQL WorkBench ( with ammps, mysql will be installed but I don&#39;t like the browser gui.
+- [MySQL WorkBench](https://dev.mysql.com/downloads/installer/)  ( with ammps, mysql will be installed but I don&#39;t like the browser gui.
 So I have installed the workbench, workbench is much more capable )
-- For database connections I have used PDO
+- For database connections I have used [PDO - PHP Data Objects](https://www.php.net/manual/en/book.pdo.php)
-- To read and upload .csv files to database I have used &quot;LOAD DATA INFILE&quot; command.
+- To read and upload .csv files to database I have used **&quot;LOAD DATA INFILE&quot;** command.

 To use this command you may need to run this sql command to check default folder path